THE JEWS OF SPRINGFIELD

 Encyclopedia of Greene County History

-The initial list of topics are now available and the Society is seeking authors with knowledge of these subjects and a willingness to use primary resources to write provide a comprehensive reference for historians, teachers, students, and others seeking to understand and appreciate the region’s heritage.
+The initial list of topics are now available and the Society is seeking authors with knowledge of these subjects and a willingness to create a comprehensive reference for historians, teachers, students, and others seeking to understand and appreciate the region’s heritage.
 No previous writing experience in necessary to author an entry, just an willingness to perform scholarly research in the primary and secondary source materials.
 The editorial committee for the Encyclopedia has finalized a set of guidelines to help potential authors compose informative and effective entries.
 Additionally, we acknowledge that the list of topics has significant gaps.
 We invite you to suggest topics to include in the Encyclopedia that you feel merit inclusion.
 You can also suggest authors (including yourself) to write the entries for these topics.
 If you are interested in participating in the Encyclopedia, please follow the link below.